kingsley1989/kingsley1989.github.io/index.md

   My research focuses on the use of clusterability and deterministic global optimization tools to address challenges when building scalable trustworthy machine learning systems.
 In collaboration with industrial and experimental research groups, I am using my algorithms in a wide range of applications, including neural network modularity, federated learning, biomass and biorefinery processes, neural decoding of the brain, and business decision-making.
 I have developed several open-source software products (with shared or distributed memory) for the community.

   As a machine learning researcher, I enjoy applying new technologies to solve real-life problems.
-I also enjoy traveling and astrophotography during my sparse time.
+I also enjoy traveling and astrophotography during my spare time.

 about_me_img: "/imgs/bio-kaixun.jpeg"
 about_me_img_caption: |